sarveshmann/cse15l-lab-reports/lab_report_1.md

 > ### Step 3 - Trying some commands
 *(Note: Prior to performing the following steps, if your terminal is open, kill the Terminal to avoid the 'Permission Denied' error.)*

-*(Before we try some commands, let's upload a text file to your course-specific account.)*
+**Before we try some commands, let's upload a text file to your course-specific account:**

   * Create an empty folder on your computer and name it something like: CSE15L2023
   * Now, open this folder in VScode using ctrl or command + o or by clicking on File -> Open menu option.